|

 Leviticus 23

-bread unto the LORD: seven days ye must eat unleavened bread.
+feast of unleavened bread unto the LORD: seven days ye must eat

-observance of Pesach is to eat unleavened bread for seven days.
+of the observance of Pesach is to eat unleavened bread for seven

 Yeshua